 THIS REPORT CONTAINS ASSESSMENTS OF COMMODITY AND TRADE ISSUES MADE BY USDA STAFF AND NOT NECESSARILY STATEMENTS OF OFFICIAL U.S. GOVERNMENT POLICY

 Required Report - public distribution

-Date: 1/3/2014
+Date: 1/30/2015

-GAIN Report Number: GM14001
+GAIN Report Number: GM15006

 Germany

 Food and Agricultural Import Regulations and Standards - Narrative

-FAIRS Country Report 2014
+FAIRS Country Report 2015

 Approved By:

-Paul Spencer Prepared By:
+Kelly Stange Prepared By:

-Leif Erik Rehder Report Highlights:
+Leif Erik Rehder/Erin Covert Report Highlights:

 Germany is a member of the European Union (EU) and generally follows EU directives and regulations, including those relating to the importation of food products.
 This report provides an overview of food laws in force in Germany that cover areas which are not yet harmonized.
-Food laws currently in force in the EU-27 are summarized in the EU-27 FAIRS report.
+Food laws currently in force in the EU-28 are summarized in the EU 28 FAIRS report.
 Disclaimer This report was prepared by the USDA/Foreign Agricultural Service in Berlin, Germany, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
 Germany as a member of the European Union (EU) follows all EU directives, regulations, and obligations.
 This report focuses on food laws in force in Germany that cover areas which are not yet EU-harmonized.
-EU regulation are explained in the Food and Agricultural Import Regulations and Standards (FAIRS) report E80065 produced by the U.S. Mission to the EU in Brussels, Belgium, available at EU-27 FAIRS report.
+EU Regulations are explained in the Food and Agricultural Import Regulations and Standards (FAIRS) report E14065 produced by the U.S. Mission to the EU in Brussels, Belgium, and linked throughout this report as EU 28 FAIRS Report.
 Table of contents:

-Section I. Food Laws
+Section I. General Food Laws

 Section II.
 Labeling Requirements

 Section III.
-Packaging and Container Regulations
+Packaging and Container Requirements

 Section IV.
-Food Additives Regulations
+Food Additive Regulations

-Section V. Pesticides and Other Contaminants
+Section V. Pesticides and other Contaminants

 Section VI.
 Other Regulations and Requirements

 Section VII.
 Other Specific Standards

 Section VIII.
-Copyright and/or Trademark Laws
+Copyright and Trademark Laws

 Section IX.
 Import Procedures

-Appendix I. Government Regulatory Agency Contacts

-Appendix II: Other Import Specialist Contacts
+Appendix I: Government Regulatory Key Agency Contacts Appendix II: Other Import Specialist Technical Contacts

 Section I. Food Laws: